CMSgov/beneficiary-fhir-data/ops/terraform/services/static-site/README.md

 # `static-site` Terraservice

-> _NOTE: `static-site` is a `prod` and `test` Terraservice and so cannot be applied to environments other than `test` and `prod` due to those environments missing necessary configuration.
-This is intentional.
-At this time, `static-site` does **not** support ephemeral environments, even those seeded from the aforementioned, supported environments._

-This Terraservice contains the Terraform IaC for BFD's static-site infrastructure.
+This Terraservice contains the Terraform IaC for BFD's static-site documentation infrastructure.

 ## Requirements